FooBarShebang/statistics_lib/Documents/Requirements/RE002_ordered_functions.md

 * The respective argument is not a sequence, OR
 * The respective argument is a sequence, but, at least, one element of it is neither integer, or floating point number, or an instance of a measurement with the associated uncertainty data type class
 * The required quantile index or total number of quantiles argument is not an integer number
+* The requested number of bins (in histogram) is not an integer number
+* The requested bin size (in histogram) is not a real number

 **Verification Method:** T
 ___